Red Deer RCMP charge man for armed robbery - Red Deer Advocate

 Police recovered the stolen BMW Nov.
 28 after it was abandoned in the Johnstone neighbourhood – a firearm was found inside.
 That vehicle was reported stolen Nov.
 27 after the keys were left in it.

-The 19-year-old man is facing a number charges including armed robbery, pointing a firearm, possession of stolen property over $5,000 and wearing a disguise with the intent to commit an offence.
+The 19-year-old man is facing a number charges including: armed robbery, pointing a firearm, possession of stolen property over $5,000 and wearing a disguise with the intent to commit an offence.

 He is scheduled to appear in court Thursday morning.